raffis/kjournal/docs/server/cmdref/kjournal-apiserver.md

       --tls-sni-cert-key namedCertKey                           A pair of x509 certificate and private key file paths, optionally suffixed with a list of domain patterns which are fully qualified domain names, possibly with prefixed wildcard segments.
 The domain patterns also allow IP addresses, but IPs should only be used if the apiserver has visibility to the IP address requested by a client.
 If no domain patterns are provided, the names of the certificate are extracted.
 Non-wildcard matches trump over wildcard matches, explicit domain patterns trump over extracted names.
 For multiple key/certificate pairs, use the --tls-sni-cert-key multiple times.
 Examples: "example.crt,example.key" or "foo.crt,foo.key:*.foo.com,foo.com". (default [])
       --tracing-config-file string                              File with apiserver tracing configuration.
       --watch-cache                                             Enable watch caching in the apiserver (default true) --watch-cache-sizes strings                               Watch cache size settings for some resources (pods, nodes, etc.), comma separated.
 The individual setting format: resource[.group]#size, where resource is lowercase plural (no version), group is omitted for resources of apiVersion v1 (the legacy core API) and included for others, and size is a number.
-It takes effect when watch-cache is enabled.
-Some resources (replicationcontrollers, endpoints, nodes, pods, services, apiservices.apiregistration.k8s.io) have system defaults set by heuristics, others default to default-watch-cache-size
+This option is only meaningful for resources built into the apiserver, not ones defined by CRDs or aggregated from external servers, and is only consulted if the watch-cache is enabled.
+The only meaningful size setting to supply here is zero, which means to disable watch caching for the associated resource; all non-zero values are equivalent and mean to not disable watch caching for that resource
 ```

 ### SEE ALSO